ptah23/feynman-ai/README.md

-Here is a draft README.md for that concept:

 # Feynman-AI

 This is a tool to help learners practice explaining concepts using the Feynman learning technique along with AI assessment.